 1. There should be a steady blinking light in the middle of the EPD.
 If no light is ON, check the 40-amp fuse in the EPD harness near the battery.
 Use a voltmeter to verify that there is 12-13 volts at the Power Supply connector that plugs into the EPD.
-If there is good voltage here, but no light on the EPD, replace the EPD module.
+Check this under load.
+It may show adequate voltage with nothing on, but bad wiring or connectors may not support the current needed with a load.